KevMP/smart-home-automation/local/README.md

 # Sensor Network Diagram
 ![sensor_diagram](https://github.com/KevMP/smart-home-automation/assets/100045145/ebed344c-c0fd-4a77-8028-73fb4aa81cfc)
+The IP address for our database stays the same, therefore we can just adjust the port number for a server/client object to distribute the sensor data we're getting.

 # Ai
 * The ai will receive various pieces of information such as the current profile preferences that is informed by the Gui, and the profile data inside our profile table.